mimblewimble/docs/docs/about-grin/story.md

 ## Mimblewimble

-On *Mon Aug 01 2016* a user named 'majorplayer' logged into the `#bitcoin-wizards` IRC channel, dropped a text file hosted on a Tor server and then disappeared.
+On *Mon Aug 01 2016* a user named `majorplayer` logged into the `#bitcoin-wizards` IRC channel, dropped a text file hosted on a Tor server and then disappeared.
 The document[^1] was titled MIMBLEWIMBLE and authored under the pseudonym  Tom Elvis Jedusor.
 It described a protocol which is both private and extremely lightweight.

 !!! info ""
     Tom Elvis Jedusor is the French name for Tom Riddle (Lord Voldemort) from the Harry Potter book series.